microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 - API
 This documentation is generated from the product code and is reviewed as part of **all** pull requests.
 - Conceptual
 Conceptual documentation is hosted on https://docs.microsoft.com/en-us/windows/mixed-reality.
-Please submit our changes via Pull Requuest at https://github.com/MicrosoftDocs/mixed-reality.
+Please submit our changes via Pull Request at https://github.com/MicrosoftDocs/mixed-reality.
 - Readme.md files
 As part of your pull request, please update (or create) the Readme.md file in the appropriate feature folder.
 This will allow GitHub users to gain a high-level understanding of your new feature.

 ## Supported Platforms

-The Mixed Reality Toolkit supports thge following mixed reality (AR/VR/XR) platforms.
+The Mixed Reality Toolkit supports the following mixed reality (AR/VR/XR) platforms.

 - Windows Mixed Reality
     - Immersive devices
-    - Microsoft Hololens
+    - Microsoft HoloLens
-- Open VR
+- OpenVR

 # Pull request